Source: Pan Demin/Shutterstock.com

 • Distance from power station – how far the power needs to travel (from the nearest power station) dictates the level of infrastructure needed, and the cost of maintaining that infrastructure.

-• Terrain – do the power lines need to traverse mountains or forest, or through flat urban areas?
+• Terrain – do the power lines need to traverse mountains or forests, or do they run through flat urban areas?

 • Commercial/industrial users – commercial and industrial businesses consume a lot of energy and are typically supported with significant infrastructure.
 A large presence/absence of them in your region can impact lines costs.